zeynepozcelk/Semiconductor-with-Deep-Learning-Approach-Plate-Errors-in-the-Production-Process-Classification/README.md

-# Semiconductor Plate Error Classification with Deep Learning
+# Classification of Wafer Defects in the Semiconductor Manufacturing Process with a Deep Learning Approach

 ## Project Description
 ## Overview